-You might encounter some problems when compiling your Net Express applications in Visual COBOL.
+Because Micro Focus continues to enhance the COBOL language, you might encounter some problems when compiling your existing Server Express applications in Visual COBOL.

-Micro Focus continues to enhance the COBOL language, for example, by expanding the list of reserved COBOL words and adding new keywords to it as part of new levels of the COBOL language (each Micro Focus release corresponds to a particular level).
-Applications created with an older Micro Focus product might use data names that are now reserved keywords in Visual COBOL, which can result in a COBOL syntax error COBCH0666 ("Reserved word used as data name or unknown data description qualifier").
-See Reserved Words Table for a comprehensive list of reserved words and level at which they are supported.
+For example, the list of reserved COBOL words changes with each new level of the COBOL language, so an application created with an older Micro Focus product might use data names that are now reserved keywords in Visual COBOL.
+If this happens, a COBOL syntax error COBCH0666 ("Reserved word used as data name or unknown data description qualifier") occurs.
+See Reserved Words Table in the product help of Visual COBOL for a comprehensive list of reserved words and the levels at which they are supported.

-Also, these Net Express compiler directives are no longer supported:
+Also, these Server Express Compiler directives are no longer supported: